Board of Directors

 Andrew has a Master of Commerce from University of New South Wales, is a member of the Australian Institute of Company Directors and an Associate member of Chartered Accountants ANZ.
 He is the Chair of the Federal Government’s Advanced Manufacturing Growth Centre and holds directorships with MYOB Group Limited, the Greater Western Sydney Giants, the Australian Chamber Orchestra and the Committee for Economic Development in Australia.

+Andrew Stevens is the chair of Thorn’s Audit Committee.
 Andrew Stevens was appointed as a Director effective on June 1, 2015.

 Belinda Gibson is a company director and corporate adviser with extensive experience of the securities and financial markets and particularly regulatory strategy, corporate transactions and governance arrangements.